North Shore, MN Road Trip on Highway 61: Weekend Away

 offer seclusion without the tent.

-A weekend road trip to Minnesota North Shore’s fabled Highway 61 offers boundless opportunities year round.
+A weekend road trip to Minnesota North Shore’s fabled Highway 61 offers opportunities year-round.
 Plan a trip every season to enjoy the endless vistas, miles of hiking trails, waterfalls and forests, and numerous dining and lodging options.
-The fall offers some of the best views of fall leaves in the state, and winter months offer skiing, snowshoeing and a glass of wine to warm up by the fire.
+The fall offers some of the best views of fall leaves in the state, and winter months offer skiing, snowshoeing and a glass of wine while you warm up by the fire.

 Along the way, visit some of the North Shore’s hidden treasures.
 Quiet beaches, unique vistas and beautiful waterfalls line the North Shore.
 The region also offers some of the state's most beautiful parks, with rushing rapids, towering waterfalls and great hikes for a day or a backpacking adventure.

-At New Scenic Café and Nokomis Restaurant, menus rival any fine dining spot in the Twin Cities, and when you consider the lakeside views, some may argue the dining experience is one of the best in the Midwest.
-New Scenic Café’s menu features fine contemporary American cuisine, served in a cabin-like atmosphere perfect for the North Shore.
-Featuring locally grown foods, the menu changes each season.
-Just up the road, Nokomis Restaurant’s décor is more typical of a fine-dining experience, serving a menu with several North Shore seafood favorites like lake trout, as well as flank steak with fingerling potatoes, pan seared scallops, and prosciutto wrapped walleye.
+The menu at Scenic Café rivals any fine dining spot in the Twin Cities, and when you consider the lakeside views, some may argue the dining experience is one of the best in the Midwest.
+Scenic Café’s menu features fine contemporary American cuisine, served in a cabin-like atmosphere perfect for the North Shore.

-On Scenic Highway 61, Burton Forge & Gallery (443 Scenic Drive) is open seasonally.
+On Scenic Highway 61, Burton Forge & Gallery is open seasonally.
 Iron creations hand forged by Dale Burton include candlesticks, chandeliers to hold candles in both antique and modern designs, gates, tables and unique fishing pole holders.

-Also in Two Harbors, Silver Creek Art Gallery (1825 Minnesota 61) features framed paintings by Jim Hansel, Rick Kelley and Jon Wright depicting North Shore scenes.
+Further along in Two Harbors, Silver Creek Co. features framed paintings by Jim Hansel, Rick Kelley and Jon Wright depicting North Shore scenes.
 Watercolors by Nikki and Susan Pavlatos highlight well-known local scenes, including lighthouses and boats on the lake.

-And further north, Lutsen is also home to two galleries, Last Chance Studio & Gallery (17 Railroad Drive, just past mile marker 91) and the Kan-Nee-Tah (4210 West Highway 61, just past mile marker 97).
+And further north, Lutsen is also home to two galleries, Last Chance Studio & Gallery and the Kan-Nee-Tah.
 Open daily, Kan-Nee-Tah features original artwork from more than 100 local artists, including jewelry, furniture and lamps, paintings, photography, pottery, sculpture and stained glass.
 Last Chance, the working studio and foundry of artist Tom Christiansen, represents more than 50 local contemporary artists.

 Hidden Highway 61